pandacase/cs144-computer-networking/README.md

 - i use `doxygen` to generate comments.

-- for debug u can view the source code in `tests/`
+- for debugging u can view the source code in `tests/`